Design and Environment

 They work closely with our roads maintenance team in all aspects of road and structure maintenance and are also provide input on the design of new roads and realignment of existing roads.

-They are also responsible for implementing the new risk-based, plan-led approach to dealing with flooding as introduced by the Flood Risk Management Act (2009) and assist in the maintenance of Girvan Harbour and organise the dredging of the harbour on a regular basis to keep it operational.
+They are also responsible for implementing the new risk-based, plan-led approach to dealing with flooding as introduced by the Flood Risk Management Act (2009) and assist in the maintenance of Girvan Harbour organising the dredging of the harbour on a regular basis to keep it operational.

 Hauliers wishing to move an abnormal load must notify